zhoujt1994/scHiCluster/_sources/Tan2021/intro.md

 - Clustering of DipC cells using chromatin contacts
 - Annotation of DipC cells to RNA clusters
 - Loop calling of cell types

+The chromatin contact data can be downloaded from GSE146397 and GSE164203 for all the .contacts.pairs.txt.gz files.